BoraVyvorant/eve-fuelbot/README.md

 somewhere else (for example so that you can mount it into a Docker container) then its location is taken from the `statefile` configuration item.

-If any of the notifications are for anything other than a `good` state, the message will be an `@channel` ping.
+If any of the notifications are for a `danger` state, the message will be an `@channel` ping.

 ### Slack Configuration